AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-7.md

 ##:sak-sak-logo: Visualization
 Visualization of the basic data of two servers.
 My basic NUC (J3455 CPU) running Home Assistant and another bunch of containers and a second server as a frontend for the ugly internet.
 This one is also running a bunch of docker containers.

 !!!
-Info "Both systems where 'loaded' before the screenshot was taken to show the different colorstops"
+Info "Both systems were 'loaded' before the screenshot was taken to show the different colorstops"
     The default load of the NUC is around 3% and the frontend around 11%.

 ##:sak-sak-logo: Data sources